ZhongXiLu/MuRa/study/README.md

 **Important**: to learn the optimal weights, your projects should have existing issues.

-The following steps will be based on [jsoup](https://github.com/jhy/jsoup).

 1. First build the `study-1.0.jar` executable using `mvn install`.
 2. Go to the directory of your project.
 3. Set up the [config file](https://github.com/ZhongXiLu/MuRa/blob/master/config.xml) for MuRa.